Ernst Degner: Racing with MZ

-His racing successes on the ZPH were noted by the MZ team manager Walter Kaaden, who signed Degner as an engineer/rider for the Zschopau factory, but only after Degner had secured employment for his girlfriend Gerda Bastian at the factory.
+His racing successes on the ZPH were noted by the MZ team manager Walter Kaaden, who signed Degner as an engineer/rider for the Zschopau factory, but only after Degner had secured employment for his girlfriend, Gerda Bastian, at the factory.
 Degner started his employment with MZ on 1 March 1956, and raced successfully for the East German manufacturer, which used two-stroke engines.
-Kaaden had discovered principles regarding how sound waves and expansion chambers affect engine tuning for the engines.
+After 1957, Kaaden had developed existing principles invented by DKW's Erich Wolff regarding how sound waves and expansion chambers affect engine tuning for the engines.
 In 1957, Degner won 11 out of 14 125cc races which he competed in for the factory, and finished the season as the 1957 East German 125cc road racing national champion.
 From 1958 on, the factory entered Degner in all world Championship races and he scored his first world championship victory at the 1959 125cc Nations Grand Prix at Monza.
 He ended the season ranked fifth in the 125cc world championship and fourth in the 250cc world championship.
 A fall that he took while practicing at the Isle of Man TT races, the opening round of the 1960 World Championship series, hindered his quest for the 125cc World Title, but his second Grand Prix victory at the Belgian Grand Prix meant that he finished third in the 125cc world championship.

 Defection

 The Degner family's visits to attend races in the west forged friendships with Western riders and soon the Degners saw for themselves the much improved lifestyles of their friends compared to their own.
-Furthermore, the Degners had no wish to bring up their children in a totalitarian state obsessed with knowing everything that its citizens were thinking and doing.
-These thoughts encouraged the Degner family to consider the escaping to the west, as many East German professionals were already doing.
+Furthermore, the Degners had no wish to bring up their children in the authoritarian state of East Germany, known for its repressive secret police and mass surveillance programs.
+These thoughts encouraged the Degner family to consider escaping to the west, as many East German professionals were already doing.

+The Degner family decided to defect at the end of 1960.
+To continue his world championship ambitions, Degner needed a factory racing contract to replace his existing MZ contract.
+Degner's experience was exclusively with two-stroke racing engines but there were few world-class manufacturers of two-stroke racing machines.
+Suzuki and Yamaha were two such 2-stroke manufacturers looking for GP success in 1961.
+After a disastrous GP debut at the 1960 Isle of Man TT, Suzuki were about to start their second GP year.
+Yamaha were also planning their GP debut in 1961.
+Degner was first contacted by the Suzuki team manager "Jimmy" Matsumiya in June 1961 at the Isle of Man TT races where MZ and Suzuki shared the same hotel.
+Just three weeks later (on 30 June 1961), Degner secretly signed a consulting contract with Suzuki at the Dutch TT races in Assen.
+Armed with a Suzuki racing contract, Degner now started planning his own, and his family's, escape to the west.